hmasing/solo_aviation_playbook/PDF-GENERATION.md

-# PDF Generation for FBO Operations Playbook
+# PDF Generation for Solo Aviation Services Playbook

-This document explains how to generate PDF versions of the FBO Operations Playbook using Kitabu.
+This document explains how to generate PDF versions of the Solo Aviation Services Playbook using Kitabu.

 ## Quick Start